pointfreeco/swift-composable-architecture/README.md

 ```

 In here we need to define a type for the feature's state, which consists of an integer for the
-current count, as well as an optional string that represents the title of the alert we want to show
+current count, as well as an optional string that represents the fact being presented:
-(optional because `nil` represents not showing an alert):

 ```swift
 @Reducer